How to Protect Your Company from Phone Hacking Scams

 Fraud Detection Software

-These modules work by detecting sudden increases in call traffic and blacklisting abnormal numbers.
+Fraud detection software works by detecting sudden increases in call traffic and blacklisting abnormal numbers.
 They actually suspend suspicious numbers and will not dial as requested by the hacker.
 This software is sold by a variety of vendors.

 Best Practices for VoIP